royratcliffe/ActiveResourceKit/README.md

 When resources load at the client side, what binds their associations?
 How can the client resolve foreign keys?
 To do so, the client needs to identify the active resources.

-Using the principle of convention over configuration, ARBase registers its instances by default, and each ARBase retains its AResources.
+Using the principle of convention over configuration, `ARBase` registers its instances by default, and each `ARBase` retains its `AResource`s.
 Hence it can resolve the association whenever a new resource appears with an ID matching some existing foreign key.
-Similarly when a new record comprising an unresolved foreign key loads, ARBase can resolve it against an existing resource.
+Similarly when a new record comprising an unresolved foreign key loads, `ARBase` can resolve it against an existing resource.

 ## Incremental Stores